GingerWackyPochieKashiOnionGarlicLingJu/GingerWackyPochieKashiOnionGarlicLingJu/README.md

 - 👋 Hi, I’m @GingerWackyPochieKashiOnionGarlicLingJu
-- 👀 I’m interested in technologies.
+- 👀 I’m interested in a lot of things.
-- 🌱 I’m currently learning new things.
+- 🌱 I’m currently learning new things everyday.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... via email or through github.

 <!---
 GingerWackyPochieKashiOnionGarlicLingJu/GingerWackyPochieKashiOnionGarlicLingJu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.